Physical-Chemistry and Chemical-Physics (PCCP)

 - Academic cooperation: University of Bordeaux (UBx, France), Université de Namur (Belgium), Universidad del Pais Vasco (Spain), Universiteit Leiden (The Netherlands).

 - Admission requirements: Hold a Bachelor degree of Science in Physical-Chemistry, Chemistry, Physics or an equivalent degree.

 - Program duration: 2 years (120 ECTS).

-- Language requirements: Master 1, some classes are taught in English and Master 2, all classes are taught in English.
+- Language requirements: Master 1, 70% of lectures and all tutorials are taught in English and Master 2, all classes are taught in English.

 - Master of Science in Chemistry (specialization in Physical-Chemistry and Chemical-Physics).

-- Specific agreement with USFQ for a double degree: UBx-USFQ.
+- Specific agreement with CSM for a double degree: UBx-CSM.

 - Tuition fees: University registration fees of 400€.

 - International Masters grants: for Bordeaux students, covering 5 to 9 months.

 - AquiMob grants: www.aquimob.fr